-In terms of risk, those individuals with diabetes, immunocompromised states, those with inflammatory bowel disease, or who engage in receptive anal sex, appear to be at higher risk for developing an abscess, than those without these risk factors.
+In times of risk, those people with diabetes, immunocompromised states, those with an inflammatory bowel condition, or who mesh in receptive anal sex, seem to be at greater risk for receiving an abscess, than those without these risk factors.

 As for virtually any abscess, the primary treatment is prompt incision and drainage of the abscess.
 Depending on its location, the procedure may take place in an outpatient setting.
 Deeper abscesses may require surgery with appropriate anesthesia.
 Secondary treatment would include the use of antibiotics (however, their use as primary therapy alone is unwarranted).
 Their adjunct use is especially important for those with increased risk factors, as mentioned above.

-The expectations following treatment is very good, particularly with prompt treatment.
+The expectations following treatment are very good, particularly with prompt treatment.
 Complications include systemic infection, anal fistula formation (see Fistula-in-Ano below), recurrence, and scarring.

 © Dr. Parvinder S. Lubana.
 All rights reserved. | Developed & Design by Obabuji.com